bring/developer-site/content/api/shipping-guide_2/_index.md

   - title: Formats
     content: |
       Both XML and JSON over HTTP.
-The GET request only supports single consignments, while the POST requests can be used for multiple consignments.
+The POST requests can be used for multiple consignments.

 subpages:
   title: Special topics